gsoules/MkDocs/digital-archive/docs/relationships/relationships-editor.md

 one for item 16194 which is their wedding announcement.

-In summary, the **_Relationships Editor_** page makes it very easy to add relationships, but it the archivist's responsibility to a) go the page after having first populated the recent items list with related items, and b) be careful to add relationships that are not just valid, but appropriate.
+In summary, the **_Relationships Editor_** page makes it very easy to add relationships, but it the archivist's responsibility to a) go the page after having first populated the Flagged Items list with related items, and b) be careful to add relationships that are not just valid, but appropriate.